shravyasrivas/Experiment-8/README.md

 ---

-#### Algorithm for Problem Statement 6: Display Matrix Using List Traversal
+#### Algorithm for Problem Statement 6: Print Prime Numbers In Range

 Step 1: Start.

-Step 2: Define a matrix.

-Step 3: Traverse each row using for loop.

-Step 4: Print each row.

-Step 5: Stop.

----

-#### Algorithm for Problem Statement 7: Print Prime Numbers Between 2 and 49

-Step 1: Start.

-Step 2: Use for loop from 2 to 49.
+Step 2: Use for loop from 2 to 49.(input (1,50))

-Step 3: For each number, check divisibility from 2 to number-1.
+Step 3: For each number, check divisibility from 2 to number-1.(num%i==0)

-Step 4: If the number is divisible, terminate inner loop.
+Step 4: If the number is divisible, terminate inner loop using break.

 Step 5: If not divisible by any number, print the number.